Crippton/rsschool-cv/cv.md

 >I have good self-motivation and troubleshooting skills, decisive and logical, ability for research, communicative and **open for a new experience**.
 I'm an excellent team-player.

 ## My key skills:
-> JavaScript, HTLM, CSS, git
+> JavaScript, HTML, CSS, git
 > Visual Studio Code
 > Photoshop